Tips to Prevent Your Toddler from Holding Their Pee While Potty Training (and Release Their Bladder)

 • Provide adequate fluids: Encourage your child to drink plenty of water throughout the day.
 Not only will water keep an active toddler hydrated, but it will make the urge to go stringer.

 • Consult your pediatrician: If you suspect constipation might be impacting your child's potty training progress, talk to your child’s pediatrician for advice and guidance.
+If your pediatrician says it's a medical issue that a potty training consultant can follow-up on, they may be able to give you a referral for The Potty School for potty training help to be covered by insurance to help with more ongoing potty training issues.

 Understanding why your child might hold in their pee means you can work on a solution!
 Let's explore some supportive strategies and tips to encourage your little one to relax and feel comfortable peeing in the toilet.